RohanBha1/-Data-Processing-and-Storage/README.md

 ./main
 ```

-When you're down to remove the executable created run:
+When you're done in order to remove the executable run:
 ```bash
 make clean
 ```